Directed by Harald Zwart

 I did have some concerns for their casting choices.
 I didn’t think Lily Collins was suited to play the somewhat plain Clary, but she was amazing and captivated Clary’s personality perfectly.
 Not to mention completely kick ass in shadowhunter gear.

 My biggest concern was Jamie Campbell Bower as Jace Wayland.
 In the novel Jace makes you swoon and has you completely hooked and utterly smitten with him.
 My concerns were, after his appearance in Twilight, I was worried he wouldn’t be able to portray the complex character that is Jace.
 I was happily mistaken.
 He made me swoon, I’m not afraid to confess it.

-The musical score was amazing and the costume and set designers did a brilliant job with the costumes and sets.
+City of Bones‘s musical score was amazing.
+The costume and set designers did a brilliant job with the costumes and sets.
 The visual and special effect’s crew deserve a special mentions, the effects were captivating and flawless.
 I don’t think anything I pictured in my head when reading the novel was any different to what was on screen.
 The underlying romance didn’t flood the film either, it was perfectly dealt with and not the whole basis for the film.